Flooding In Malaysia Displaces Over 56,000, 5 Deaths Reported - UrduPoint

 Flooding In Malaysia Displaces Over 56,000, 5 Deaths Reported

-KUALA LUMPUR, Dec.
-20 (UrduPoint / Pakistan Point News - 20th Dec, 2022 ) --:Severe flooding in parts of Malaysia has resulted in the displacement of 56,159 people in five states, according to government data on Tuesday.
+KUALA LUMPUR, (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) :Severe flooding in parts of Malaysia has resulted in the displacement of 56,159 people in five states, according to government data on Tuesday.

 The worst-hit areas are along the east coast of the peninsula, with 17,326 flood victims from Kelantan state and 37,792 flood victims from Terengganu state evacuated to flood relief centers, state news agency Bernama reported.